-Experimental comparison results on a wide variety of benchmark datasets show that the proposed methods significantly outperform the MBN model with the default network structure; fMBN-E is empirically hundreds of times faster than MBN-E without suffering performance degradation; MBN-SO is able to detect the optimal MBN base model, and reaches comparable performance to the state-of-the-art clustering methods; although MBN-SD is less effective than MBN-SO, it is the first work of unsupervised ensemble selection based on the distribution divergence criteria.
-Further studies also show that the proposed methods reach top performance via only a simple mathematical formulation, comparing to as many as 20 candidate meta-clustering functions and clustering ensemble selection functions.
+Experimental comparison results on a wide variety of benchmark datasets show that the proposed methods significantly outperform the MBN model with the default network structure; fMBN-E is empirically hundreds of times faster than MBN-E without suffering performance degradation; MBN-SO is able to detect the optimal MBN base model, and reaches comparable performance to the state-of-theart clustering methods; although MBN-SD is less effective than MBN-SO, it is the first work of unsupervised ensemble selection based on the distribution divergence criteria.
+Further studies also show that the proposed methods reach top performance via only a simple mathematical formulation, comparing to a number of meta-clustering functions and clustering ensemble selection functions.